liaoherui/StrainScan/README.md

 `chmod 755 library/dashing_s128`<BR/>

 ## Pre-built databases download
-The table below offers information about the pre-built databases of 6 bacterial species used in the paper.
+The table below offers information about the pre-built databases of 6 bacterial species used in the paper and 2 additional bacterial species.
 Users can download these databases and use them to identify strains directly.

 Species   |	Source  | Number of Strains |	Number of Clusters |	Download link
 ------------ | -------------| ------------- | ------------- | -------------